 Smallmouth Bass Fishing on Lake Chickamauga

-The numbers of Smallmouth Bass in the Chickamauga Reservoir have remained stable or possibly increased within the last several years.
-The upper headwaters and lower end of the Chickamauga Reservoir provide the best Smallmouth Bass habitat and therefore host the greatest numbers of Smallmouth Bass in this reservoir.
+The population of Smallmouth Bass in the Chickamauga Reservoir has remained stable or even increased in recent years.
+The upper headwaters and the lower end of the reservoir offer the best habitat and highest numbers of Smallmouth Bass.

 Book a Fishing Trip on Lake Chickamauga | Fishing Report for Lake Chickamauga